 …but because ye are not of the world, but I have chosen you out of the world, therefore the world hateth you.

 Let’s now look at the head of this adversarial organization.
 He is called by several names in the bible.
 He is also called by several names in the flesh, of which I won’t repeat.
-The most popular ones being: Satan, and the devil.
+The most popular ones are: Satan and the devil.
 Now the word devil means accuser.
 So Satan is his name, and devil is his game.
 Devil is what he is—the accuser or deceiver.
 This is the main title for this fallen angelic being, who is the supreme—the highest enemy of God and man.
 The term comes from a Greek word that means “a false witness” or “malicious accuser.”

 15 Who is the image of the invisible God, the firstborn of every creature: